ankussh/vRealize-Orchestrator_vRO/README.md

 # vRealize-Orchestrator_vRO
-This repo contains all custom workflows, gather from different sources.
+This repo contains all custom workflows, gathered from different sources.
 Feel free to use it.